 Visit the ASTM website for more information, to join ASTM, and pick the committee(s) you want to join.

-Contact Kayla Hanson, NPCA director of technical services and ASTM Committee C27 secretary, with questions.
+Contact Kayla Hanson, P.E., NPCA director of technical services and ASTM Committee C27 secretary, with questions.